cht8687/TSA/readme.md

 React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.

-This $1.4 million app is excellent for practise using the Redux structure to manage the React application.
+This $1.4 million app is an excellent topic for practising using the Redux structure to manage the React application.

 This can be a new [To-Do mvc app](https://github.com/tastejs/todomvc) in Flux world to demostrate event based library e.g: Flux, Redux, Reflux, etc.